 - Puff of Logic: She could continue to be seen by Mavis long as Mavis was unaware that Zera was an illusion.
 Once Mavis is made aware of it, Zera gradually fades away.
 She is able to return once Mavis revives after over a 100 years in stasis, but only for as long as Mavis is unaware of her return.

 - Spoiled Brat: The real Zera was incredibly haughty and obsessed with getting nice clothes from her dad, and she would belittle Mavis every chance she had.
 However, she was genuinely touched when Mavis tried saving her, so much so that her illusory self regrets how mean her real self was.

 - Tomato in the Mirror: The Zera we see throughout Fairy Tail ZerØ is actually an illusion Mavis unknowingly created to replace the real Zera after her death.
 She herself doesn't seem to be aware of this at first, but by the time Mavis learns the truth, Zera has already figured it out and come to terms with it.

-- Took a Level in Kindness: Goes from a Spoiled Brat who teases Mavis to a more pleasant teen who becomes Mavis' first friend.
+- Took a Level in Kindness: At least from Mavis' perspective, Zera went from a Spoiled Brat who teases Mavis to a more pleasant teen.